GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 accuracy improvement on-average.

-## Random scenario sampling, with more scenarios at magnitudes of interest
+# Approach 2: Random scenario sampling, with more scenarios at magnitudes of interest
 --------------------------------------------------------------------------

 The stratified random sample that was defined above has many scenario with low